Further embedding sustainability into the University's core

 We are grateful to everyone who took part in those conversations, and now invite you to join us in our implementation journey.
 Achieving the targets of the Plan demand holistic actions across the organisation, and together we must work to meet these goals.

-There are a number of ways to get involved including by becoming a Sustainability Advocate and joining the Green Impact Program, launching March 22 2018.
+There are a number of ways to get involved including by becoming a Sustainability Advocate and joining the Green Impact Program.
 If you are a student there are also a number of clubs and groups you could join, such as Melbourne University Communal Garden and Fossil Free Melbourne University, for example.

 Visit the Sustainable Campus website for more information.